 - To modernise a section of the current line: the conductors on this line, which date from 1962, are reaching the end of their useful life and therefore need to be replaced.

 - To ensure the grid’s and local residents’ safety: by modernising the infrastructure, Elia is ruling out the risk of conductor breakage and increasing the line’s energy transmission capacity.

 - To standardise all overhead lines: the conductors along this section have a lower energy transmission capacity than the rest of the line.
 The new section will have conductors with a power transmission capacity compatible with the rest of the line and current standards.

-- by installing temporary pylons, which is also unacceptable, in view of the built-up setting.
+- Installing temporary pylons, which is also unacceptable in view of the built-up setting.

-Therefore, as a responsible company anxious to improve local residents' living environment, Elia decided to rebuild this section of line along a new, improved route that takes it as far away as possible from built-up areas.
+As a responsible company anxious to improve local residents’ living environment, Elia therefore decided to rebuild this section of line along a new, improved route that takes it as far away as possible from built-up areas.

-- 19 March 2019: Advance public information meeting in Blaton.
+- 19 March 2019: Advance public information meeting held in Blaton.

-- 20 and 21 March 2019: Additional information meetings in Harchies and Beloeil respectively.
+- 20 and 21 March 2019: Additional information meetings held in Harchies and Beloeil respectively.

-- July 2019: Submission of the application for planning permission to the Public Service of Wallonia (SPW).
+- July 2019: Planning permit application submitted to the Public Service of Wallonia (SPW).

 - 2020-2021: Construction work on the new section of line.

 - 2021-2022: Dismantling of the current section of line.

 If you are affected by a project and want to ask us something, please feel free to contact us.

 Our team would be happy to help.